kordano/metis/README.md

 # metis

-A Clojure library for statistics.
+A Clojure service for statistics.

 ## Usage